 No. This is a legislated requirement for all registrants of the College irrespective of any other background checks that they may be subject to for other reasons.
 This is a statutory requirement and cannot be covered off with other types of security and background clearances.

-No. The College is required to retain original consent forms for this purpose.
-Accordingly, faxes and photocopies cannot be accepted.
+The College is required to retain original consent forms for this purpose.
+Accordingly, any fax or photocopy must be followed up with an original consent form.

-The Consent to a Criminal Record Check form is available on the College website.
+The Consent to a Criminal Record Check form is available in the registrant portal.
+The College is no longer permitted to publicly post this form.

 Yes.
 The Criminal Records Review Program requires the full legal name and any previous/alternate names of all individuals who are undergoing a Criminal Record Check.